Become a Police Chief: Education and Career Roadmap

 Step 2: Enter the Workforce

-Step 3: Receive Training
+Step 3: Participate in On-the-Job Training

 Step 4: Gain Work Experience and Advance

 Aspiring police chiefs are required to have extensive work experience in investigations, patrols, and administration.
 They must have a proven track record of leadership skills and competence in their work.
 Promotions through an agency are determined through examinations, aptitude assessments, and time spent with the agency.